-Robie Andrews Hall houses approximately 200 students in doubles and singles.
+Robie Andrews Hall houses approximately 200 upperclass students in doubles and singles, and is also home to the Rainbow Living Learning Community floor, which is comprised of both first year and upperclass students.
 Every room is unique in size and shape, and many have the original hardwood floors.
 Large windows and wide hallways add to the hall's charm.
 Burnham Lounge is the large community gathering spot, with a big screen TV and comfortable seating; other hall amenities include a community kitchen, two laundry rooms, vending machines, and an elevator.

 Every standard occupancy room has a closet or armoire, desk and chair, dresser, and standard twin size bed for each occupant, and a room micro-fridge.
 Enhanced occupancy rooms will have another standard twin bed, and may have additional furniture.
 Every room also has active hookups for cable tv and high speed internet.